React writing patterns that occur in business

 Explaining the React 18+ part (before the context part), useSyncExternalStore takes three arguments:

-• subscribe: A function that begins subscribing to the store and accepts a callback argument.
-(Omitted)
+- subscribe: A function that begins subscribing to the store and accepts a callback argument.
+(Abbreviated)

-• getSnapshot: A function that returns a snapshot of the data in the store that the component needs.
-(Omitted)
+- getSnapshot: A function that returns a snapshot of the data in the store that the component needs.
+(Abbreviated)

-• Optional getServerSnapshot: A function that returns the initial snapshot of the store data.
-(Omitted)
+- getServerSnapshot (optional): A function that returns the initial snapshot of the store data.
+(Abbreviated)

-The second argument is a function that's called when the component accesses the store's data normally, and the third argument is a function that's called only during SSR or hydration.
+The second argument is a function called during normal component access to get store data, while the third is only called during SSR or hydration.

-This means we can determine it's SSR only when the third function is called. useIsSSR uses this to return fixed boolean values from these snapshot functions.
+In other words, we can determine it's SSR only when the third function is called. useIsSSR uses this to return fixed boolean values from the snapshot functions.

-I designed a button component that can scan QR codes using the camera and retrieve values.
+I designed a button component that captures QR codes with a camera and retrieves values.

-4. Use the value returned from the hook for further processing
+- Use the value returned by Hooks for processing

 export const useScan = <Schema extends z.ZodType>(